 Why we picked the Astro Gaming A50:

-Astro’s A50 is the wireless update of the company’s previous flagship, the Astro A40, and sports all the same hallmarks as their last-gen brethren — but we’re not complaining.
+Astro’s A50 is the wireless update of the company’s previous flagship, the Astro A40, and sports all the same hallmarks as its last-gen brethren — but we’re not complaining.
 If you can justify the dent to your savings account, the Astro A50 will grant you 5.8GHz wireless technology and virtual 7.1 surround sound within a solid, over-the-ear design.
 The headset’s unidirectional mic helps isolate your voice from ambient noise, and features an intuitive quick-mute feature.
 A selection of distinct EQ modes and cross-platform support further boost its appeal.

 The A50 does just about everything you’d want from a high-quality gaming headset, including extras like hassle-free wireless connection, long battery life bolstered by an auto-shut down feature that prevents wasting battery.

 Those extra features are great, but they’re only part of the story.
 The real star here is the audio performance, and the A50 is one of the best (obviously), making games more engrossing and entertaining.
-The A50 is worth serious consideration by all audiophile gamers … provided you’re willing and able to shill out the cash.
+The A50 is worth serious consideration by all audiophile gamers … provided you’re willing and able to shell out the cash.

 Razer ManO’War 7.1